Adithya1105/Adithya1105/README.md

 ## 🎉 Fun Facts

 - Tea enthusiast — I can tell you all about pour-overs ☕
-- Amateur cricket player — always up for a match
+- Amateur cricket player(Batsman) — always up for a match 🏏